WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 * Control Type: a 16 bit integer which indicates the type.
-Only one type is defined by this specification - acknowledgement.
+Only one type is defined by this specification - acknowledgement.  (tag=TBD)

 The payload then depends on the control type.
 For an acknowledgement, the